80-Year-Old Man Struck By Stray Bullet In South Bronx

 NEW YORK (CBSNewYork) — Another innocent bystander has been hit by a stray bullet, this time an 80-year-old man in the South Bronx.
 He was wounded while walking with his family.

 Police said the elderly man was near an intersection in Crotona Park East on Monday afternoon when gunfire erupted.
-Investigators said he was hit once and is expected to be OK, but people in the neighborhood said they’re now looking over their shoulders, CBS2’s Natalie Duddridge reported Tuesday.READ MORE: Andrew Giuliani Says He's Running For Governor Of New York
+Investigators said he was hit once and is expected to be OK, but people in the neighborhood said they’re now looking over their shoulders, CBS2’s Natalie Duddridge reported Tuesday.READ MORE: Police: 71-Year-Old Woman's Hair Pulled, Head Punched At Herald Square Subway Station

 Surveillance video appears to show a suspect pull out a gun and fire into the street on East 174th Street near Vyse Avenue at around 4:30 p.m.